pebauer68/tree/README.md

 clear            #clear all user vars
 delete var name  #delete a user var

+**True and false vs 0,1**
+Functions return 0 on false, and 1 on true !
+There is no boolean type in the scripting environment.
+However the word "true" can be used for "while true"

+In the scipting environment:
+0     #false
+1     #true
+""    #empty strings are false
+"a"   #any string with a value is true var   #any var with a value > 0 or a string with size >1 is true

+The if operator can be used for true/false checks.
+I you want to see the result turn on debug.

+    Here a=1
+    >if a
+    eval: if a
+    Line in:
+    if a
+    Line splitted:
+    ["if", "a"]
+    Word: if
+    Rol: a
+    x # => "a"
+    y # => 1
+    result of if: 1

 **Print Strings, vars:**
 p var name
 \# the var p.result is set to varname for later use